UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 # Getting Started

-Getting your game onto the arcade and start making money with it is easy!
+Getting your game onto the Arcade and start making money with it is easy!
 Just follow the steps below to get your game integrated to the Ultimate Arcade!

 ## 0. Contact Us!

 Drop us a line at support[at]ultimatearcade.io and tell us about your great game.
+We want to make sure that there are no game mechanics or obstacles that would prevent your game from being compatible with the Arcade before you integrate.

-We'll setup the necessary paperwork and invite you to our developer Discord where you can get support anytime directly from the team that made the Arcade.
+From there we'll setup the necessary paperwork and invite you to our developer Discord where you can get support anytime directly from the team that made the Arcade.

 ## 1. Review Supported Game Types